thescientist13/greenwood-starter-presentation/README.md

 To add this plugin to an existing Greenwood project, please do the following:

-1. Install the plugin and its dependencies (the is a plan to improve this workflow)
+1. Install the plugin and its dependencies
     ```sh
     $ npm i @greenwood/cli @greenwood/plugin-graphql @greenwood/plugin-import-css greenwood-starter-presentation --save-dev
     $ npm i lit-element